 Scheduling.
 Customer shall advise Gatherer of the volume of Customer's Gas to be Tendered to Gatherer at each Receipt Point(s) and redelivered to Customer at each Delivery Point in accordance with Gatherer's current Customer nomination procedures, as may be revised from time to time; provided however, that if these conflict with the nomination, scheduling and other provisions of this Agreement, the provisions of this Agreement shall prevail.
 Customer shall advise its respective operator(s) and Gatherer of the volume of Customer's Gas to be Tendered at each Receipt Point(s) during each Day for the upcoming Month and shall advise Gatherer and its downstream transporter of the volume of Customer's Gas to be redelivered to Customer at each Delivery Point(s) during each Day for the upcoming Month ("Customer's Nomination") and Customer shall also request that its respective operator(s) and downstream transporter, as applicable, confirm Customer's Nomination to Gatherer in accordance with Gatherer's then current confirmation procedures; provided however, that if these conflict with the nomination, scheduling and other provisions of this Agreement, the provisions of this Agreement shall prevail.
 Gatherer shall then schedule such operator and downstream transporter confirmed Customer's Nomination for receipt, Gathering and redelivery hereunder ("Scheduled Nomination").
 Customer shall use commercially reasonable efforts to deliver at the Receipt Point(s) the Scheduled Nomination and receive at the Delivery Point(s) Customer's Gas (less Customer's Fuel and L&U) so delivered by Gatherer in uniform hourly and daily quantities during any Month.
 Gatherer shall have no obligation to accept or redeliver quantities of Gas in excess of the Scheduled Nomination.
 It is the intent of the parties that receipts and deliveries of Gas hereunder shall remain in balance as near as practicable and the Scheduled Nomination shall be revised each Day to facilitate such balancing.
 Any imbalance which may exist from time to time in the quantities of Gas delivered by the respective parties shall be corrected to zero as soon as practicable under normal operating conditions and the parties agree to cooperate reasonably and in good faith to correct such imbalances.

 Imbalance Cash-Out.
-If Customer's imbalance for a Month has not been corrected within one (1) Month after the Month the imbalance occurred (“Payback Period”), Gatherer reserves the option to reduce Customer's imbalance to zero (0) MMBtu by cash-out in accordance with the following:
+If Customer's imbalance for a Month has not been corrected within one (1) Month after the Month the imbalance occurred, Gatherer reserves the option to reduce Customer's imbalance to zero (0) MMBtu by cash-out in accordance with the following:

 A. If the total volume of Customer's Scheduled Nomination on a Btu basis is greater than the total volume of Customer's Gas on a Btu basis received by Gatherer at the Receipt Point(s), Customer is considered to be underdelivered.
 Customer shall pay Gatherer for underdelivering one hundred and five percent (105%) of the "Cash-Out Index" described in Section 8.3, times the cash-out volume in MMBtu, for the applicable Month of imbalance as invoiced by Gatherer plus all fees and charges otherwise applicable hereunder.
 Customer shall pay such invoice pursuant to the Article IV of Appendix attached hereto.